Bifurcation in correlation length of the Ising model on a "Toblerone" lattice

 In contrast, in the high temperature phase we see a (sharp) crossover to a phase when the antiferromagnetic susceptibility dominates, and the short distance correlation between the bottom legs is now also antiferromagnetic.
 More interestingly, we see a bifurcation in the correlation length at $T_c$ — in the high temperature phase the correlation length of the top spins is distinct and shorter than the correlation length of on the legs.
 This shorter length scale for the top spins is an indicator of the frustration — although the spins have correlations through the base, they act more independently than those in the base.

 Mathematically, this bifurcation in the correlation length is due to the crossing of the second and third eigenvalues of the transfer matrix, along with the fact that the prefactor for certain correlations is zero for $\lambda_3$, and the top spins.
 These both stem from certain symmetries of the model, discussed in detail in \cref{eigenvals_analytics}.
-Interestingly, a direct coupling between the ``top'' spins do not break this symmetry and the bifurcation occurs all the way up to the isotropic three-leg ladder.
+Interestingly, a direct coupling between the ``top'' spins do not break this symmetry and the bifurcation occurs all the way up to the isotropic case ($J_{\mathrm{Top}} = J_{\mathrm{Leg}}$).
 The bifurcation however becomes weaker (although still distinct, the two correlation lengths become closer together) along with the thermodynamic crossover becoming broader as this ``top'' coupling is increased.
 With this, one can ask about the link between the two features.
 We have provided some analysis of this link in Appendix B, where we see that the bifurcation can persist when the thermodynamics are less sharp.
 It is clear that these two features are arising from the same physics of frustration in the model, which is well understood.
 The exact mathematical link, however, remains an open question.

 This physical picture elucidates the details of the curious thermodynamics that were observed in the model of \cref{tobl_Hamiltonian}.
 Our work provides a more complete understanding about the mechanisms that can give rise to the narrow peak in the specific heat, especially through our results from the susceptibilities, the symmetries, and the correlation lengths.